mwambajoakim/alx-low_level_programming/0x0A-argc_argv/README.md

 We can do all this by inserting the arguments `argc` and `argv` into our `main` function. `Argc` is the number of arguments that are passed to `main` and `argv` is the argument vector. `Argv` is a pointer to ana array of characters.

 In this project I take a deep dive into these command line arguments.

+## 00 - This program prints its name, followed by a new line.

+- If you rename the program, it will print the new name, without having to compile it again
+- The path has not been removed before the name of the program